istio/istio.io/content/en/docs/setup/install/multicluster/index.md

 ## Environment Variables

-This guide will refer to two clusters named `FRED` and `BARNEY`.
+This guide will refer to two clusters named `CLUSTER1` and `CLUSTER2`.
 The following environment variables will be used throughout to simplify the instructions:

 Variable | Description
 -------- | -----------
-`CTX_FRED` | The context name in the default [Kubernetes configuration file](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) used for accessing the `FRED` cluster.
+`CTX_CLUSTER1` | The context name in the default [Kubernetes configuration file](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) used for accessing the `CLUSTER1` cluster.
-`CTX_BARNEY` | The context name in the default [Kubernetes configuration file](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) used for accessing the `BARNEY` cluster.
+`CTX_CLUSTER2` | The context name in the default [Kubernetes configuration file](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) used for accessing the `CLUSTER2` cluster.

 For example:

 {{< text bash >}}
-$ export CTX_FRED=cluster-fred
+$ export CTX_CLUSTER1=cluster1
-$ export CTX_BARNEY=cluster-barney
+$ export CTX_CLUSTER2=cluster2
 {{< /text >}}

 ## Configure Trust